h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **single node mode**

     Run on a single node for fine-tuning of model parameters.
-Can be useful for checkpoing resumes after training on multiple nodes for fast initial convergence.
+Can be useful for checkpoint resumes after training on multiple nodes for fast initial convergence.

 **shuffle training data**